hlusovich/nodejs2021Q4-service/README.md

 For more information, visit: https://code.visualstudio.com/docs/editor/debugging

-### Debugging in VSCode:
+### Docker:
 if you want to create docker container - docker build . -t (tag name for your container);
 example docker build . -t 7081379/taskdocker
-if you want to run container - docker run -p  (your outside port): 4000 (default port in env file) -v (volume name):/src/logs (tag name for your container) example docker run -p 4000:4000  -v vol:/src/logs 7081379/taskdocker If you want run app with data base you can do it in root dir with command - docker-compose up
+if you want to run container - docker run -p  (your outside port): 4000 (default port in env file) -v (volume name):/src/logs (tag name for your container) example docker run -p 4000:4000  -v vol:/src/logs 7081379/taskdocker before run docker-compose.yaml you need create external user defined bridge with command - docker network create my-bridge (this name i use in my compose file? you can use your own one and change it in docker-compose.yaml file)
+If you want run app with data base you can do it in root dir with command - docker-compose up